aswanipranjal/webtask_twitter/README.md

 **STEP 6:**
 go to the url that is created after doing what is said in STEP 4 and 5.

 you will have an array of 15 tweets.
 Or an error if you didn't folllow the steps properly.

-'

-a working model can be found here: [js bin](http://jsbin.com/futiluq/1/edit?output)

-or the ur to my webtask: